doctrine/mongodb-odm/en/reference/storing-files-with-mongogridfs.rst

 and the MongoGridFSFile instance is placed in the $file property for you to access the actual file itself.

+The $uploadDate, $chunkSize and $md5 properties are automatically filled in for each file stored in GridFS (whether you like that or not).
+Feel free to create getters in your document to actually make use of them, but keep in mind that their values will be initially unset for new objects until the next time the document is hydrated (fetched from the database).

 First you need to create a new Image:

 .. code-block:: php